gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changed default assembler executable for GCC/Clang tool chains

 The default tool used when turning assembler into object files is now `gcc` or `clang` instead of `as`.
-Some arguments that were specific to `as` were converted to the GCC/Clang equivalents.
+Some arguments that were specific to `as` were converted to their GCC/Clang equivalents.
 If you were passing arguments to the assembler, you may now need to use `-Wa` when passing them.

-See [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Assembler-Options.html) for passing arguments to the assembler.
+Please see [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Assembler-Options.html) for passing arguments to the assembler.

-### `CommandLineToolConfiguration.withArguments()` semantics have changed
+### Changes to `CommandLineToolConfiguration.withArguments()` usage

+The [`CommandLineToolConfiguration`](javadoc/org/gradle/nativeplatform/toolchain/CommandLineToolConfiguration.html) allows fine grained configuration of a tool execution for the native domain, for example when configuring a [`GccPlatformToolChain`](javadoc/org/gradle/nativeplatform/toolchain/GccPlatformToolChain.html).
+There are changes to the semantics of the `withArguments()` method.

-`withArguments()` used to be called just before Gradle built the command-line arguments for the underlying tool for each source file.
+The `withArguments()` method used to be called just before Gradle built the command-line arguments for the underlying tool for each source file.
 The arguments passed to this would include the path to the source file and output file.
 This hook was intended to capture "overall" arguments to the command-line tool instead of "per-file" arguments.
-We've changed it so that `withArguments()` is called once per task execution and does not contain any specific file arguments.
-Changes to arguments using this method will affect all source files.
+Now, the `withArguments()` method is called once per task execution and does not contain any specific file arguments.
+Any changes to arguments using this method will affect all source files.

 ### Implicit Groovy source compilation while compiling build script is now disabled